nickrtorres/cecs342-lab/00/fe.md

 NB1: This is still a WIP

-NB2: This document provides provides an overview to chapter 1.6 from *Programming Language Pragmatics*.
+NB2: This document provides an overview to chapter 1.6 from *Programming Language Pragmatics*.
 Helpful links are inlined throughout.
 If you see any errors, feel free to open an issue or PR to report or fix them.

 ---